LArSoft/larsoft.github.io/wiki/MT_status_of_LArSoft_modules.md

-Guidelines for writing thread-safe modules(#Guidelines-for-writing-thread-safe-modules)
+Guidelines for writing thread-safe modules
 ==========================================================================================

 1. Remove class data members that are intended to be valid for each event.